dimasna/Tutorial-HayWord-Messenger-Wit.ai-ReactJS/README.md

    #### Creating a Webview to Get User Data with ReactJS

-   kita akan membuat webview untuk menampilkan form pilihan bahasa pengguna dengan React js.
+   we will create a webview to display the user language choice form with React js.

-   1. Menambahak variabel `APP_ID` pada .env, untuk mendapatkan app id dari aplikasi kita bisa dilihat di dashboard aplikasi facebook developer.
+   1. Add the `APP_ID` variable in .env, to get the app id of our application, you can see it on the facebook developer application dashboard.
       <details>
       <summary>Show Details</summary>